rhysstever/Eona/Campaigns/Whispers In Opira/Session 0.md

 ## House Rules
 - Rolls only count if they are on the table
 - Leveling: milestone
-- Encumbrance
+- Variant encumbrance
 - Ammunition
-- Crits: Normal dmg + max amount of each die
+- Critical hits: Normal dmg + max amount of each die
 - Advantage: flanking (on hexes)

 #Campaign